DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

             - db
             - php

+##### 7.1 The Common Role

+##### Questions: Do we need to install Python 2 if we already will have installed Python 3?
+(Currently Python 2 is installed)

+Create the folowing folder structure `roles/common/tasks/main.yml` and put in the `main.yml` the following contents:

+        - name: install python 2
+          raw: test -e /usr/bin/python || (apt -y update && apt install -y python-minimal)
+        - name: install curl and git
+          apt:
+            name: "{{ item }}"
+            state: present
+            update_cache: yes
+          with_items:
+            - curl
+            - git

 What if we don't have access to the documentation in the web?
 Ansible ships with the `ansible-doc` tool.
 We can access the documentation from the command line.